Industrial Pressure Sensors

 Benefits of the advanced digital filtering technology include:

 As all of Superior’s pressure sensors have an extremely low noise floor, theoretically power line interference can be ‘heard’ when taking measurements.
 The integrated 50Hz/60Hz notch filter eliminates this noise so you maintain the advantage of having such a low noise floor pressure sensor without any external interference.
-With the notch filter seamlessly integrated in the differential pressure sensor module, the sensor blocks out the interference caused by these frequencies before it reaches the user application.
+With the notch filter seamlessly integrated in the pressure sensor module, the sensor blocks out the interference caused by these frequencies before it reaches the user application.
 Further, as the notch filter is internal to the sensor module, it eliminates the need for an engineer to design and implement an external notch filter.
 This feature removes an external notch filter, so the overall system is more efficient, more reliable and less costly.

 Benefits of the integrated 50/60Hz Notch Filter include: